programmer-blog/php-mysql-contact-us-form/README.md

   HTML Contact Us Form

-  ### Create a Connection.php file to connect to database
+  #### Create a Connection.php file to connect to database

-  ### Create a MySQL Database and Table to save  contact us queries.
+  #### Create a MySQL Database and Table to save  contact us queries.

-  ### Process and Save form data to database using MySQLi extension
+  #### Process and Save form data to database using MySQLi extension

-  ### Display a thankyou message
+  #### Display a thankyou message

-You can see the detailed tutorial at Youtube:
+  You can watch the video tutorial at Youtube: